 Most peoples’ perceptions of the DoD are informed by films, advertising, and the news – stories and images of soldiers, sailors, airmen and Marines on the front line defending our freedom every day.
 What people don’t always recognize is the DoD’s reliance on the support of its civilian workforce, especially those serving in the defense acquisition workforce.

-College students: Have you ever wondered what it's like to work for the Missile Defense Agency, Defense Contract Audit Agency, Defense Contract Management Agency, or Naval Sea Systems Command?
+College students: Have you ever wondered what it's like to work for the Missile Defense Agency, Defense Contract Audit Agency, Defense Contract Management Agency, the Under Secretary of Defense for Acquisition and Sustainment, or Naval Sea Systems Command?
 Find out through a summer internship with U.S. Department of Defense (DoD) College Acquisition Internship program!
 Learn more about the program and apply here: http://www.hci.mil/dodcareers/internship.html.

 Posted by Human Capital Initiatives on Tuesday, September 4, 2018